davidmalcolm/gcc-global-state/pass-patterns.rst

 I went through every pass in GCC, looking at what internal state each one has.

-The full details can be seen in Appendix 2, but they can be summarized by classifying passes by their "state-management" characteristics:
+The full details can be seen in :ref:`Appendix 2 <passes>`, but they can be summarized by classifying passes by their "state-management"
+characteristics:

 * Single-instance passes vs multiple-instances passes.
 For example, `pass_build_cgraph_edges` only appears once in the pass pipeline, whereas